werf/werf/docs/pages_en/usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.md

 ## Basics

-> NOTICE: In the text below, the term "git" can be interpreted as a common name for any version control system.
-However, werf supports only the Git version control system.
-We suppose our readers are familiar with the following git-related terms: branch, tag, master, commit, merge, rebase, fast-forward merge, and the git push-force procedure.
-To fully appreciate this article, readers are advised to get a good understanding of these terms.

-### Environment
+### Environments

 #### Production

 Generally, end users interact with an application in the production environment.
 It is also the target environment for all application code changes made by application developers.

-Also, there are so-called _production-like_ environments.
+#### Production-like

 Production-like environments are separate from production but have the same hardware and software configuration, network infrastructure, operating system, software versions, etc. In the real world, there may be some differences, though.
 Still, each project defines its acceptable risks related to the difference between production-like and production environments.
-Examples of production-like environments – [staging](#staging) and [testing](#testing) – are provided below.

-#### Staging
+##### Staging

-Staging is a [production-like environment](#production) serving as a playground to examine your application before deploying it to production.
+Staging is an environment serving as a playground to examine your application before deploying it to production.
 Also, staging is the place to test new business functionality by managers, testers, and customers.
 End users do not interact with the staging environment in any way.

 If your application uses some external services, then staging is the only environment typically (besides the production itself) that uses the same set of external services APIs and versions.

-#### Testing
+##### Testing

-Testing is a [production-like environment](#production) with the following goal: to reveal problems with the new version of an application that may arise in the production environment.
+Testing is an environment with the following goal: to reveal problems with the new version of an application that may arise in the production environment.
 Some long-running application tests may use this environment to perform full-fledged application testing in a production-like environment.
 The higher the difference between testing and production environments, the higher the risk of deploying a buggy application to the production environment.
 That's why we recommend making a production-like environment as close as possible to a production one (same software versions, libraries, operating system, IP-addresses and ports, hardware, etc.).

 #### Review

-Review is a dynamic (temporary) environment used by application developers to test newly written code and conduct experiments not allowed in [production-like environments](#production).
+Review is a dynamic (temporary) environment used by application developers to test newly written code and conduct experiments not allowed in [production-like environments](#production-like).

 It is possible to dynamically create an arbitrary number of review environments (as resources permit).
 Application developer usually creates and terminates such an environment using a CI/CD system.
 Also, a review environment could be automatically removed after a period of inactivity.